gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 ---
 description: >-
-  Step-by-step guide to set up and use the gintonic Inference Subchain.
+  Step-by-step guide to set up and use the gintonic inference subchain.
 Learn how to create an account, obtain API keys, and make your first API call.
 ---

 # Getting Started

-## Getting Started with the Inference Subchain
+## Getting Started with the inference subchain

 Ready to harness the power of distributed AI inference?
 Let's get you set up and running in no time.

 #### Inspiration: AI Speakeasy

 Now that you've set up your environment, you might be wondering what you can build.
-For inspiration, check out [AI Speakeasy](https://aispeakeasy.com), a demo application built using the gintonic Inference Subchain.
+For inspiration, check out [AI Speakeasy](https://aispeakeasy.com), a demo application built using the gintonic inference subchain.

 AI Speakeasy features an AI bartender powered by the Mistral model, demonstrating how you can create interactive, chat-based AI applications.
 It's a great example of what's possible with the technology you've just set up.